Print

 4. Bring to a gentle simmer over medium heat, then remove from the heat.
 Allow the sauce to cool, then transfer to the refrigerator until ready to serve.

 5. Divide the chilled soba noodles onto bamboo mats or plates.
 Pour the dipping sauce into small individual bowls.
-Serve with optional toppings like sliced green onion, grated daikon, or a dab of wasabi.
+Place 1/4 cup of green onions on top of the dipping sauce.
+Serve with optional toppings like grated daikon, nori, or a dab of wasabi.

 • Prep Time: 5 minutes